doug-letough/vindinium-curses_ui/README.md

 	but only a random AI.
 However it would run fine as is but would only win by mistake :)

 	Also note that in many points this code is far from perfect or even far from good.
-	Also note that in many points this code is far from perfect or even far from good.
 	Don't hesitate to contribute, improve, refactor or even simply trash it !